-

 The sale of Irish real estate, or of unquoted shares in companies deriving the greater part of their value from Irish real estate, will be subject to Irish capital gains tax.
 The current rate is 33%.
 The gain is calculated on the proceeds of sale less acquisition and enhancement costs, and less the incidental costs of acquisition and the incidental costs of disposal.

-Irish capital gains tax is subject to a withholding procedure.
+Irish capital gains tax in connection with real estate is subject to a withholding procedure.
 The buyer must generally withhold 15% of the consideration and pay this amount to Revenue unless the seller provides a tax clearance certificate from Revenue.
 A clearance certificate is automatically available on application to Revenue if the seller is resident in Ireland for tax purposes.
 A non-resident seller will need to agree and discharge its capital gains tax liability in order to obtain a clearance certificate.
 This withholding procedure only applies to a buyer where the consideration payable to the seller exceeds the relevant threshold current at the date of the transfer agreement (currently €500,000 or €1,000,000 if the asset disposed of is residential property).

-A capital gains tax exemption applies to disposals of land acquired between 7 December 2011 and 31 December 2014 (inclusive), provided the land was held for at least for and up to seven continuous years.
+A capital gains tax exemption applies to disposals of land acquired between 7 December 2011 and 31 December 2014 (inclusive), provided the land was held for at least four and up to seven continuous years.
 The relief applies to residential and non-residential real estate located within any EEA state acquired by an Irish resident during the period set out above.

 Stamp Duty